stemar/vagrant-centos-6/README.md

 ### Result

 - 64bit Centos 6.10 virtual machine with virtual 64GB HDD, 3GB RAM and legacy LAMP stack from [Bento](https://app.vagrantup.com/bento/boxes/centos-6).
-- Custom `.bashrc` to modify bash settings.
+- Custom `.bashrc` to modify bash settings inside the virtual machine.
 - Updated Yum repositories for Centos 6 after End Of Life.
-- Configure LAMP settings from the host machine instead of inside the guest machine.
+- Configure LAMP settings from the host machine instead of inside the virtual machine.
-- Provisioning in `bash` because the commands can easily be copied and pasted inside a VM manually for experimentation.
+- Provisioning in `bash` because the commands can easily be copied/pasted inside a VM or server for troubleshooting.
-- Keep multiple Vagrant boxes in a separate location than your projects|code location.
+- Keep multiple Vagrant boxes in a separate location than your projects/code location.
     - `.vagrant/` is created independently within each VM directory.
     - Avoid port collision by editing `settings.yaml`.
     - Multiple Vagrant boxes can be run concurrently from separate terminal tabs.
 - Copied SSH keys to use the same in and out of VM.
 - Copied Git and Subversion configurations to use the same in and out of VM.
-- Synchronized projects|code directories.
+- Synchronized projects/code directories.
     - Disabled default `/vagrant` synchronized to `Vagrantfile`'s location.
 - Apache serves any local website at `http://domain.com.localhost:8000` with [VirtualDocumentRoot](https://httpd.apache.org/docs/2.2/mod/mod_vhost_alias.html).
 - Add more VirtualHost blocks from the host machine.